boschresearch/fmi_adapter/fmi_adapter/README.md

 Use `adapter.getOutputVariableNames()` to get a list of all output variables.

-**Step 5:** Sets parameters and initial values of the FMU:
+**Step 5:** Set parameters and initial values of the FMU:

 ```
 adapter.setInitialValue("dampingParam", 0.21);
 adapter.setInitialValue("angleX", 1.3);
 ```

-The function `adapter.initializeFromROSParameters(nHandle)` may be used to initialize all parameters from the corresponding ROS parameters.
+The function `adapter.initializeFromROSParameters(nodeHandle)` may be used to initialize all parameters from the corresponding ROS parameters.
 Please note that all characters in the FMU parameter names that are not supported by ROS are replaced by an '\_', cf. `FMIAdapter::rosifyName(name)`.

 **Step 6:** Just before starting the spin thread, exit the FMU's initialization mode and set the ROS time that refers to the FMU's internal timepoint 0.0.